kivanctezoren/ccnn-uq-bootstrap/README.md

 The method enjoys two nice properties coming from the CCNNs and warm-start bootstrapping:

-* Firstly, he convexity of CCNNs both guarantee the statistical validity and theoretical background for the method and also the global optimum for the subsampled dataset.
+* Firstly, the convexity of CCNNs both guarantee the statistical validity and theoretical background for the method and also the global optimum for the subsampled dataset.

 * Secondly, the quantification process is quick since the method utilizes a warm-strat approach during bootstrapping, allowing it to initialize itself through the parameters of the previous solution.